slaclab/lume-genesis/genesis/tests/genesis4/main_input.md

 <div style="page-break-after: always; visibility: hidden"> \pagebreak </div>

-### altersetup
+### alter_setup

 A namelist to change some parameters within the simulation, which have been defined alread by the `setup`-namelist.
-The change values are stored in the setup module so that for another invocation ofaltersetupsome defaults values are use which have been defined in the preceding call ofaltersetup
+The change values are stored in the setup module so that for another invocation of alter_setup some defaults values are use which have been defined in the preceding call of alter_setup

 - `rootname` (*string, <taken from SETUP>*): The basic string, with which all output files will start, unless the output filename is directly overwritten (see `write`-namelist)
 - `beamline` (*string, \<empty>*): The name of the beamline, which has to be defined within the lattice file.
 This way another beamline can be selected in the case the simulation has multiple stages